What is Disc Golf?

 Who Plays Disc Golf?

-Disc golf is designed to be enjoyed by people of all ages, gender identity, and economic status, making it a great lifetime fitness activity.
+Disc golf is designed to be enjoyed by people of all ages, genders, identities, and economic statuses, making it a great lifetime fitness activity.
 Because disc golf is so easy to learn, no one is excluded; players merely match their pace to their capabilities and proceed from there.

 Why Should I Play?

-Disc golf provided upper and lower body conditioning, aerobic exercise, and mental stimulation.
-Concentration skill increase by mastering shots and negotiating obstacles, and player of limited fitness levels can start slowly and gradually increase their level of play.
+Disc golf provides upper and lower body conditioning, aerobic exercise, and mental stimulation.
+Mastering shots and negotiating obstacles increases concentration skills, and players with limited fitness levels can start slowly and gradually increasing their level of play.

-Scheduling is also flexible: A casual round take one to two hours and may be played along, elimination the difficulty of scheduling tee times.
+Scheduling is also flexible.
+A casual round takes one to two hours and may be played alone, eliminating the difficulty of scheduling tee times.
 Perhaps the greatest attribute of the sport is the low barrier to entry.
-A professional quality disc costs roughly $15, and it only takes one for basic play.
+A professional-quality disc costs roughly $15; only one is needed for basic play.

 Come Play the Course Today!